SidonTheTroll/Erstes-Jahr/Biology/MiscNotes.md

     - This leads to hallucinations

 Male seahorse doesn't give birth.
 The female lays eggs in its pouch and the male incubates them.

+**Gizzard**: The gizzard is an oval, muscular, and thick-walled structural organ with teeth that helps to grind the food.
+Thorax: provides a base for the muscle attachment of the upper extremities, the head and neck, the vertebral column, and the pelvis.

+**Spiracle**: external respiratory opening with a number of holes in an insect.

+**Serendipity**: suddenly finding or discovering something.